Referendum: History

 The name and use of the 'referendum' is thought to have originated in the Swiss canton of Graubünden as early as the 16th century.

 After a reduction in the number of referendums in the Mid-twentieth century, the referendum as a political tool has been increasing in popularity since the 1970s.
 This increase has been attributed to dealignment of the public with political parties, as specific policy issues became more important to the public than party identifiers.

-Types of referendums
+Types

 Classification

-The term "referendum" covers a variety of different meanings, and the terminology is different depending on the country that holds them.
+The term "referendum" covers a variety of different meanings, and the terminology is different depending on the use.
 A referendum can be binding or advisory.
 In some countries, different names are used for these two types of referendum.
 Referendums can be further classified by who initiates them.

 David Altman proposes four dimensions that referendums can be classified by: